Learn how to make the best sensory bins that entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 What are the benefits of a sensory bin?

-Before you make your sensory bin,
+Before you make your sensory bin, decide on:

 - what kind of container to use for your sensory bin